Free life insurance quotes in minutes

 Legal & General America, which also does business as Banner Life and William Penn, offers cheaper policy options than some of its competitors regardless of your health profile.

-You can apply for coverage between $100,000 and $2 million without the medical exam — you just have to complete a medical interview over the phone.
-Legal & General America will then review your application and determine if a medical exam is needed.
+You can apply for coverage between $100,000 and $2 million by completing a medical interview over the phone.
+Legal & General America will then review your application and determine if an in-person medical exam is needed or not, depending on your overall profile.

 award icon